 Leveraging Top of Funnel Metrics to Identify Ad Fraud

 Detecting ad fraud can be tricky, especially if data analysis isn’t your strongest skill.
 Luckily, there are some simple top of funnel metrics you can track to gauge your click campaign’s security.
+These include: lots of clicks but low conversions, high bounce rates and strange traffic sources.
+Any one of these three metrics can be a warning sign that your marketing campaign may be falling victim to ad fraud, which means you should do some additional investigation into what’s going on and how to resolve the issue.

 1. Lots of Clicks but Low Conversions